smritisrinivas/code_challenge/README.md

 ### Requirements

-For getting started, you will need to install Node.js on your environment.
+To get started, you will need to install Node.js on your environment.

 ### Node

-[Node](http://nodejs.org/) is really easy to install & now includes [NPM](https://npmjs.org/).
+[Node](http://nodejs.org/) is really easy to install and now includes [NPM](https://npmjs.org/).
 You should be able to run the following command after the installation procedure below.